-Resumé of my day away from the crowds on Kho Phi Phi Don
+Resumé of my day of Kho Phi Phi island hiking

 In the end, yes, I managed to spend a day without meeting many other tourists.
 But I had to go through quite a bit to achieve that goal.
 Most of the trails are nice, even if challenging in the heat.
 Two of the trails I took that day, I discourage anyone to hike.
 No matter your fitness level.
 It’s just destruction of habitat.

 Ao Loh Bakao beach is worth a visit!
 Especially if you combine it with the viewpoints 2 or 3.
 Either way, you’ll need water, proper footwear, hat, sunglasses, the best sunscreen money can buy and insect repellant.
 The weather is much more predictable than on my hike in Montseny, Spain if you remember that post 🙂

 I had a fantastic time exploring the island by myself.
 Some of the views and beaches were true once-in-a-lifetime experiences.
 Hiking is a very budget friendly alternative if you don’t want to spend money of private boats to take you away from the masses.